-March for Life goes mostly virtual as abortion opponents debate Trump’s legacy

-As the coronavirus forced their biggest annual rallying event — the March for Life — online on Friday, abortion opponents began facing the reality of a new White House strongly in favor of abortion rights and the question of whether Donald Trump has helped or harmed their cause.
+Facing a post-Trump world, abortion opponents at March for Life strike a less partisan tone

+WASHINGTON — Abortion opponents began facing the post-Trump world Friday at the annual March for Life, divided over whether the past president helped or harmed their cause and shifting toward less partisan language than in the recent past.

+The march, the country’s largest annual rallying event against abortion, went on line this year due to the coronavirus and security concerns in the District.
+Thousands around the world watched a streamed program and there were multiple smaller events in different cities, including special church services and gatherings outside abortion clinics.
+In the District of Columbia, a small group of a few dozen leaders marched in the frigid air to the Supreme Court, the march’s usual end point.

-The March for Life has been held each January on the National Mall since the passage of Roe vs. Wade, the 1973 Supreme Court decision that guaranteed a woman’s right to an abortion.
-Last week, organizers announced that the massive event, which usually draws tens of thousands from across the country, would not be held in person, citing concerns about security and the pandemic.
+The March for Life has been held each January on the National Mall since the passage of Roe v.
+Wade, the 1973 Supreme Court decision that guaranteed a woman’s right to an abortion.

-Instead, a 90-minute program streamed midday and was watched by at least 12,000 people around the world.
-Speakers included professional football and baseball player Tim Tebow, Southern Baptist Convention president J.D.
-Greear and various lawmakers including Kentucky state Rep. Angie Hatton and Hawaii State Sen. Mike Gabbard — both Democrats.
-Afterward, dozens of movement leaders marched in the cold to the Supreme Court.

-In addition to the small march, there were a few other in-person events planned, including a protest at a Planned Parenthood clinic in Northeast Washington.
-Starting around 9:30 a.m., a few hundred mostly young people crowded around the entrance, holding signs that read, “Real men love babies” and “Choose love, choose life.”
-Between the canceled in-person march and the recent inauguration of a president who supports abortion access, the mood was somber.
+While official events for the march are often packed with GOP officials and speakers criticizing Democrats, the 2021 theme was unity and many speakers said the response to newly inaugurated President Biden — a Catholic abortion rights supporter — was to focus more on prayer and changing the culture.

+Clinic staff in orange vests patrolled the sidewalk as mostly young advocates packed the sides.
+A few held signs that read: “Real men love babies” and “Choose love, choose life.”
+Some speakers sought to evoke anti-racism language by calling abortion a “systemic injustice.”
+The phrase “Black Lives Matter” was on both a sign plastered across the clinic as well as a protester’s sign with an image of a fetus.

-Although some participants in the March for Life events have faced harassment for protesting the death penalty at the March, the archbishop also spoke out against capital punishment and invoked concerns about euthanasia and treatment of immigrants.
+One of the day’s special services took place at a sparsely filled Cathedral of St. Matthew the Apostle in the District’s downtown, where the archbishop of Washington called abortion “a dreadful practice.”
+While abortion opponents protesting capital punishment have said they did not feel entirely welcome at past marches, Cardinal Wilton Gregory spoke out Friday against the death penalty and invoked concerns about euthanasia and treatment of immigrants.

 “Today we find ourselves hopelessly mired in defective excuses that now extend to other acts of brutality against the terminally ill and aging, the immigrant seeking a better life, against prisoners who may have committed heinous crimes but are still human beings,” he said.
 “We tell ourselves that capital punishment prevents crimes and that some horrible criminals deserve to die even as we continue to learn that too many convicted persons have been sentenced to death and later exonerated by DNA tests or whose very trials have been judged to be unfair or biased.”

-The Mass followed a virtual youth rally earlier Friday hosted by the Archdiocese of Washington, which featured prayers, worship and lessons on how to present arguments against abortion to those who support abortion rights.
-The rally featured videos of youth from across the country praying the rosary together and concluded with a message from a young Black man saying: “Black lives matter.
-This message includes the most vulnerable people in the community.”

 This year’s March for Life comes as the anti-abortion movement appears to be at a crossroads.

-In the eyes of many abortion opponents, Trump was a historical game changer, giving them not only three Supreme Court justices believed to be sympathetic to overturning Roe v.
+In the eyes of many abortion opponents, Donald Trump was a historical game changer, giving them not only three Supreme Court justices believed to be sympathetic to overturning Roe v.
 Wade but dozens of more conservative lower-court judges.
-Advocates trust these judges will be more respectful toward the dozens of abortion restriction measures that have been enacted each year for more than a decade.
-Although Trump favored abortion rights before becoming president, as president he spoke more explicitly than many recent GOP leaders against abortion and attended the march in person.
+Advocates trust these judges will be more respectful toward the dozens of abortion restriction measures that have been enacted to date.
+Although Trump favored abortion rights before becoming president, as president he spoke more explicitly than many recent GOP leaders against abortion.
+And his appearance at the march last year — the first sitting president to do so — drew huge crowds.

 “Usually pro-life efforts by the Republican Party have been kind of ‘We have to have them here, too.’
 It’s not their pride and joy.
 But it was for Trump!
 He helped to bring a lot of attention to our issue, and that’s good,” said Shawn Carney, president of 40 Days for Life, which organizes prayer vigils outside abortion clinics.
 “What he did for abortion was just unmatched.
 I mean presidents, they move on, we move on, but those Supreme Court justices will last a lifetime.”

-Among the crowd outside Planned Parenthood on Friday, there were people who agreed with Carney, such as Miriam Barbato, 29, who works for a medical supply firm in Dallas.
+Among the crowd outside Planned Parenthood was Miriam Barbato, 29, who works for a medical supply firm in Dallas.
 She came with other Catholics who held flags representing Catholic communities of the past who were persecuted in Europe.
+She felt Trump was a boon to the movement.
 A fetus, she said, is “the most innocent form of life.
 If you’re not willing to defend it everything else doesn’t matter.”

 Michael New, a Catholic University professor who leads the local branch of the group 40 Days for Life, said, “The fact that [Trump] was willing to promote the movement and put it front and center did so much for us.”

-That seemed to be true for Sister Dede Byrne, who spoke last year at the Republican National Convention and was at Friday’s protest.
-She said that not only were the souls of people inside the clinic in danger, but also “the soul of our president who has totally turned against his Catholic faith.”

 For other abortion opponents, however, Trump’s tenure reinforced the perception that the institutional movement had become too heavily partisan.

-The annual march itself had become a place where Trump clothing and signs were common and where allies who wanted to protest other issues, such as the death penalty, were sometimes shouted down.
-For other abortion opponents, Trump’s downplaying of a coronavirus pandemic that has killed more than 400,000 Americans, his ramping up of federal executions and his push for a border policy that led to children being separated from their families has poisoned efforts to convert hearts and minds.
+The march itself had become a place where Trump clothing and signs were common and where allies who wanted to protest other issues, such as the death penalty, were sometimes shouted down.
+They see Trump’s downplaying of a coronavirus pandemic that has killed more than 400,000 Americans, his ramping up of federal executions and his push for a border policy that led to thousands of children being separated from their families as having poisoned efforts to draw new people to their cause.

 “I don’t personally know anyone who was won over to the pro-life mindset by Trump.
 I also think he drove people who were in the middle on this subject farther away from considering the pro-life stance.
 Many called him a hypocrite because he did not appear to respect the dignity of all human beings,” said Lisa McInerny of Lincoln, Neb., where she works in her Catholic parish on anti-abortion efforts.

-Mary Ziegler, a law professor who focuses on reproductive and gender issues at Florida State University, said the impact of the Trump years is very much still playing out on the anti-abortion landscape.

-Ziegler said leaders are fracturing over how to communicate about Trump, who has yet to disavow baseless claims that his election loss wasn’t real.
-Some, such as Janet Porter, who helped write the so-called heartbeat bills that ban abortions once a heartbeat is detected, has been on social media insisting Trump won.
-Marjorie Dannenfelser, president of the Susan B. Anthony List, in a piece for Fox didn’t mention controversies around Trump and his false claims about the election, focusing on the enormous judicial wins under the former president.
-“The standard has been set for future pro-life administrations,” she wrote.
+“There are unifying figures in history and there are those that did not unify and I’m afraid that’s his lasting legacy,” Hatton said of Trump.

+Bukovinac said she felt the organizers of this year’s march “extended a bit of an olive branch to Democrats in ways we haven’t seen.
+We usually have a token Democrat who speaks,” she said, but this year there were several involved in the official program.
+In addition to Hatton, speakers on the livestream included professional football and baseball player Tim Tebow, Southern Baptist Convention president J.D.
+Greear and Hawaii State Sen. Mike Gabbard, who is also a Democrat (and Tulsi’s father).

-Since the 1980s, the anti-abortion movement has been focused on Supreme Court justices, Ziegler said, and the Trump years, “while disturbing to those who oppose abortion, were like a real-world experiment: What are those judges worth to the movement?”
+Mary Ziegler, a law professor who focuses on reproductive and gender issues at Florida State University, said the impact of the Trump years is still playing out on the anti-abortion landscape.
+Since the 1980s, the anti-abortion movement has been focused on Supreme Court justices, she said, and the Trump years, “while disturbing to those who oppose abortion, were like a real-world experiment: What are those judges worth to the movement?”

-Ziegler said the focus on judges and politics “loses sight of the fact that, regardless of laws, people will keep having abortions because the culture hasn’t changed much.”
+Ziegler added the focus on judges and politics “loses sight of the fact that, regardless of laws, people will keep having abortions because the culture hasn’t changed much.”

 Public opinion on whether abortion should be legal has been remarkably stable for decades.
 Gallup polling since the 1970s has shown that the percentage who say it should be “legal under certain circumstances” has hovered around 50, while about 20 percent say it should be illegal under all circumstances and 30 say it should be legal under all circumstances.